benbrown/shuttlecraft/README.md

 ## Config

-Initial configuration of your instance is done by editing the .env file to include your desired USERNAME, PASSWORD, and DOMAIN NAME.
+Initial configuration of your instance is done by editing the .env file to include your desired USER_NAME, PASSWORD, and DOMAIN NAME.
 These values MUST BE SET before you launch the application, as they are used to generate your account details, including your Fediverse actor ID.